ITensor/website/docs/classes/mps_mpo_algs.md

   Named arguments recognized:

   * `"Method"` &mdash; (default: "DensityMatrix") algorithm used for applying the MPO to the MPS.
-                        Currently available options are "DensityMatrix" and "Fit"
+Currently available options are
+    - "DensityMatrix"
+    - "Fit"

   * `"Cutoff"` &mdash; (default: 1E-13) truncation error cutoff for compressing resulting MPS